Innovative Professional Actor Training

 For complete BFA Acting course requirements and descriptions, go to:

-Laboratory Series: Features workshops of plays and staged readings directed by faculty and guest directors as an extension of the production season.
+- The Studio Series: Features workshops of plays and staged readings directed by faculty and guest directors as an extension of the production season.
 The Lab Series functions as an extension of the technique classes providing additional opportunities for our students to work on process and performance with a rotating repertory of styles and genres.

 Expand your creative horizons as an artist and study abroad to experience diverse, international theatre.

 Spring Break Trip to London: Experience world-class professional theatre in one of the world’s most esteemed theatre meccas.
 (Trips to London occur every other academic year).

 Santiago, Chile Spring Break 2018: Acting Exchange with students and faculty from the BFA Acting Program and the Universidad de Mayor in Santiago, Chile.
 Featuring a bilingual acting experience, master classes, and cultural adventures which explore the history and cultural diversity of this dynamic South American city.
 Read more about Spring Break 2018 in Santiago Chile.

 Shanghai, China: June 2015: BFA Acting student Rebecca DeMarco was cast in the student film collaboration between MSU’s BFA Filmmaking Program and the Shanghai Theatre Academy in China.
 Rebecca starred in the film Runaway that was shot in Shanghai, China in June 2015.